 Identifying the most influential experiences that formed these Essential Skills required the input of young professionals within the community.
 To accomplish this, researchers at the KC Area Education Research Consortium developed and launched The Young Professionals Survey.
-The goal of this survey is to determine:
+The goals of this survey were to determine:

 - The importance of each essential skill when first starting a career

-- The level of level of comfort in each skill
+- The level of comfort in each skill

 - The most influential high school and college experiences that form these skills